Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 Spring hairstyle.
 (Harrow)

-Presentation of the didactic game "Learning professions" Didactic game by profession "Cook" Nowadays, there are a lot of professions.
+Presentation of the didactic game “Learning professions” Didactic game for the profession “Cook” Nowadays there are a lot of professions.
 There are already many thousands of them.
-And all the time there are more and more new ones.
+And more and more new ones appear all the time.

-Synopsis of the OD "Wheels for the car" Topic: "Wheels for the car."
-Tasks: 1.
+Abstract of OD “Wheels for a car” Topic: “Car wheels.”
+Objectives: 1.
 Encourage children to make additions to the drawings.
 2. Continue to introduce the technique of drawing a print.

-Abstract of the lesson on familiarization with the outside world "Agricultural professions" The course of the lesson.
-Sounds recording "Sounds of the village." -Guys, today we will get acquainted with some agricultural professions. - Nearly.
+Summary of a lesson on familiarization with the outside world “Agricultural professions” Progress of the lesson.
+The recording “Sounds of the Village” is playing. -Guys, today we will get to know some agricultural professions. - Almost.

-GCD on modeling "Wheels for a car" NOD Artistic and aesthetic development.
-Sculpting Topic: "Wheels for a car" Educator: Smirnova O. A. Topic: "Wheels for a car."
+GCD for modeling “Wheels for a car” GCD Artistic and aesthetic development.
+Modeling Topic: “Wheels for a car” Educator: Smirnova O. A. Topic: “Wheels for a car.”

-Allowance "Machines of a fairy tale" Purpose: Raising interest and love in children for Russians folk tales.
-The development of all components of oral speech.
+Manual “Fairy Tale Machines” Purpose: To foster interest and love in children for Russians folk tales.
+Development of all components of oral speech.
 Tasks:.

-Cognitive development of children (sensorics) Summary of the lesson on the topic: "Machines" Purpose: To teach the technique of imposing details Tasks: Cognitive:.
+Cognitive development of children (sensory) Lesson summary on the topic: “Machines” Purpose: To teach the technique of superimposing parts Objectives: Cognitive:.

-Presentation "Studying Birds" Purpose: expanding children's knowledge about birds; Preliminary work: bird watching on a walk; viewing illustrations with birds;
+Presentation “Studying Birds” Goal: expanding children's knowledge about birds; Preliminary work: bird watching on a walk; looking at illustrations with birds;

 Shakirov Dinar

-GBOU SPO Baimak Agricultural College, Urgaza village, Baimaksky district of the Republic of Bashkortostan; the author is a student majoring in 110809 Mechanization Agriculture Shakirov Dinar, 2014, 13 slides.
-The work was carried out within the framework of independent extracurricular work in the discipline "Informatics".
+GBOU SPO Baimak Agricultural College, Urgaza village, Baimak district of the Republic of Bashkortostan; the author is a student majoring in 110809 Mechanization Agriculture Shakirov Dinar, 2014, 13 slides.
+The work was carried out as part of independent extracurricular work in the discipline "Informatics".

 Download: